kerrj/yoloparser/README.md

 ### Pros
 * Extremely accurate localization with few false positives compared to other vision processing techniques.
 Neural nets are state-of-the art technology which have recently been blowing all other techniques out of the water for vision processing.
 * Able to detect as many types of objects as you want it to (any game element you want)
+* Able to detect abstract and complicated objects such as robots and people
 * See pictures below for examples.
 (Robot pictures were taken with a phone camera pointed at a laptop screen)
 <p align="center">
 <img src="/samples/demo1.jpg" width="250" >